Skip to content

 The Basics of Cataract Surgery

 Cataract surgery may feel intimidating, but it shouldn’t alarm you.
-It’s typically done in an outpatient clinic, while the patient is conscious.
-You’ll need assistance getting home, but you won’t need to stay in the clinic overnight, and should be independently mobile after about 24 hours.
-Typically, cataract surgery is done one eye at a time, so you still have some vision during the recovery process.
+It’s typically done in an outpatient clinic while the patient is conscious.
+You’ll need assistance getting home, but you won’t need to stay in the clinic overnight.
+You should be independently mobile after about 24 hours.
+Typically, cataract surgery is done one eye at a time, so you still have some vision during recovery.

 There are two popular types of cataract surgery.
 The first uses an intense laser called a femtosecond laser to remove the affected lens within the eye.
-After the lens is removed, an artificial lens is inserted, and a small stitch may be placed to close the incision.
+After removing the lens, an artificial lens is inserted, and a small stitch may be placed to close the incision.

-Phacoemulsification is another type of cataract surgery that’s less invasive and has become increasingly popular in recent years.
-The operating ophthalmologist can make a much smaller incision and is able to use a special tool to emulsify the affected lens.
-Then, it can be removed by suction rather than through an incision.
-It’s less invasive, and typically the cataract surgery recovery time is much shorter.
+Phacoemulsification is another less invasive type of cataract surgery that has become increasingly popular in recent years.
+The operating ophthalmologist can make a much smaller incision and use a special tool to emulsify the affected lens.
+Then, the lens can be removed by suction rather than through an incision.
+It’s less invasive, and typically, the recovery time is much shorter.

 From start to finish, both procedures take less than an hour.
 You’ll be fully awake, but an anesthetic will ensure you feel relaxed and comfortable.